DEFENDING EMPLOYEE DISCRIMINATION AND WHISTLEBLOWING CLAIMS

 - Advised a financial services client headquartered in Germany in relation to a complex whistleblowing claim, which included an application for interim relief by a German employee based between the UK and Germany.

-- Clare Murray successfully represented the intervener, Public Concern at Work, in the 2014 Supreme Court appeal in the case of Clyde & Co and others v Bates van Winkelhof which determined that LLP members are workers for the purpose of whistleblowing and other worker protections.
+- Clare Murray successfully represented the intervener, Public Concern at Work (now Protect), in the 2014 Supreme Court appeal in the case of Clyde & Co and others v Bates van Winkelhof which determined that LLP members are workers for the purpose of whistleblowing and other worker protections.

 - Advised a US Biotechnology company in relation to a sales employee’s claims including associative disability discrimination.

 - David Fisher and Wonu Sanda represented Public Concern at Work on its planned intervention in the Court of Appeal in the case of Chesterton Global Limited v Nurmohamed which is the test case in establishing the meaning of “in the public interest” which was inserted as a new requirement into UK whistleblowing legislation in 2013.